syunakh/BluePay/README.md

 ## Extensibility

-Request classes can be extended if you need a parameter that is not implemented in the default request.
+If you need a parameter that is not implemented in the default request the Request classes can be extended.

-For Example,
+For example,

-if you want to add **BIRTHDATE** to you Authorize request.

-You should add this field by inherited of base class
+You need to add **BIRTHDATE** to your Authorize request You should create your class inheriting the base class and add needed parameters

 ```
 public class AuthorizeRequestWithBirthDate : AuthorizeCreditCardRequest